Fagradalsfjall – The spectacular Iceland volcano

 Fagradalsfjall volcanoes map

-This handy interactive map shows the Fagradalsfjall area and the current hiking routes to the volcanoes.
-You can also zoom in for more details and click on the icons to see pictures of the locations.
+The handy interactive map below shows the Fagradalsfjall area and the current hiking routes to the volcanoes.
+You can zoom in for more details and click on the icons to see pictures of the locations.

 First episode – The twin volcano